Kissidougou

-Kissidougou (ߞߛߌ߬ߘߎ߯; pronounced like Kiss-eh-dow-goo) is a city in southern Guinea.
+Kissidougou (/fr/; ߞߛߌ߬ߘߎ߯; pronounced like Kiss-eh-dow-goo) is a city in southern Guinea.
 It is the capital of in the Kissidougou Prefecture.
-As of 2014 it had a population of 102,675 people.
+As of 2025 it had a population of 167,985 people.

 The town is served by Kissidougou Airport, and the Niandan river flows past the city.
 The city is known for the coffee plantations and large expanses of nearby forest.
 Other attractions in Kissidougou include a museum, a football team and a major bridge.

 History

 Kissidougou was reportedly founded by Mansa Dankaran Toumani, who was driven out of Dakajalan by Soumaoro Kante in the early 13th century.
 The word Kissidougou means a place of refuge in Malinke.